mihnealun/prox/README.md

 * semi-static
     - every N seconds (configurable in routes.json), prox loads JSON data from a fast source (memcache, redis, etc.) and populates an HTML template with it
     - prox serves the generated HTML content (template + cache data) as a normal server would
     - client can receive data that is at most N seconds old (N is configurable per each defined endpoint)
+    - prox does not know or care who writes the data, the only convention is that data is in JSON format and matches with the provided template

 * really, really fast
     - with logs disabled, ab reports